If you ever need to cancel or postpone an Instance or Event, there are a number of actions and considerations to be made.

 - Do you want to encourage customers to choose an account credit refund in order to minimise your lost revenue?
 If so, it’s good to know your account credit policy, for example - how long is it valid for, what can it be redeemed against.

-- If you’re a charitable organisation you could consider asking customers to donate some or all of their ticket value back to your organisation.
+- If you’re a charitable organisation, in certain circumstances you could consider asking customers to donate some or all of their ticket value back to your organisation.
 Read our article about the Ticket Converter tool to find out more about how you could do this.

 - If you’re asking customers to choose whether they want refunds or exchanges, how long are you going to wait after sending an email before you follow up with a phone call?